nwb-extensions/ndx-template/{{ cookiecutter.namespace }}/NEXTSTEPS.md

 ## Creating Your Extension

-1. In a terminal, change directory into the new {{ cookiecutter.namespace }}
+1. In a terminal, change directory into the new {{ cookiecutter.namespace }} directory.
-directory.

 2. Add any packages required by your extension to `requirements.txt` and `setup.py`.

-3. Run `python -m pip install -r requirements.txt` to load the `pynwb` module and any other packages required by your extension.
+3. Run `python -m pip install -r requirements.txt` to install the `pynwb` package and any other packages required by your extension.

 4. Modify `src/create_extension_spec.py` to define your extension.

-    - If you want to create any custom classes for interacting with the extension, create a directory called `pynwb-src` and add them there.
+    - If you want to create any custom classes for interacting with the extension, and them to the `src/pynwb`.
-      - If present, the `pynwb-src` folder MUST contain the following:
+      - If present, the `src/pynwb` folder MUST contain the following:
         - `{{ cookiecutter.namespace }}` - Folder with the sources of the NWB extension
         - `{{ cookiecutter.namespace }}/__init__.py` - Python file that may be empty
         - `requirements.txt` - Text file listing the Python package requirements for the extension
         - `README.md` - Markdown file describing the NWB extension
         - `setup.py` - Python script to install the extension<sup>1</sup>
-      - If present, the `pynwb-src` folder MAY contain the following files/folders:
+      - If present, the `src/pynwb` folder MAY contain the following files/folders:
         - `test` - Folder for unit tests for the extensions
         - `jupyter-widgets` - Optional package with custom widgets for use with Jupyter